-Our industry holds on to the common belief that high, medium, or low down weights in pianos are associated with heavy, medium, or light playing qualities.
-Experiance teaches the association is unreliable.
-It is not unusual to find a well voiced and regulated instruments with normal down weights that feel too heavy or too light when played.
-Rigorous scientific analyses of grand action dynamics confirm that the underlying and overriding factor is the inertia of the leveraged hammer weights, and to a minor but significant degree, the inertia of the keysticks with their installed key weights.
+Our industry holds onto the common belief that high, medium, or low downweights in pianos are associated with heavy, medium, or light playing qualities.
+Experience teaches that the association is unreliable.
+It is not unusual to find well-voiced and regulated instruments with normal downweights that feel too heavy or too light when played.
+Rigorous scientific analyses of grand action dynamics confirm that the underlying and overriding factor is the inertia of the leveraged hammer weights and, to a minor but significant degree, the inertia of the keysticks with their installed key weights.
 Empirical studies of grand piano actions from the modern era support the same conclusion and verify that the normal range of measured leverage or weight ratios, hammer weight levels, and key weight usage vary widely, regardless of the period of manufacture or the particular make and model of piano.

-For every piano action there is a range of hammer weight levels that will produce a range of inertial playing qualities.
-The particular ratio level dictates which hammer weight level will produce a desired inertia.
-Pianos with a hammer weight level that is too high for the ratio level will have high hammer inertia and will require a large amount of key weighting mass to balance the action to a normal down weight.
+For every piano action there is a range of hammer weights that will produce a range of inertial playing qualities.
+The particular action ratio dictates which hammer weight level will produce a desired inertia.
+Pianos with a hammer weight that is too high for the action ratio will have high hammer inertia and will require a large amount of key weighting mass to balance the action to a normal downweight.
 This is a recipe for heavy actions and in the worst case produces pianos that "play like a truck."
 Inversely, when a low action ratio is matched with a low hammer weight, the piano will be more likely to have a "flyaway" quality.

 The crucial point in assembling a grand piano action comes when selecting and preparing the hammers for hanging.
-Finding and installing the right match of hammer weight for the ratio level is the key to producing a desired inertial playing quality in the finished action.
+Finding and installing the right match of hammer weight for the action ratio is the key to producing a desired inertial playing quality in the finished action.
 Missing in our industry is a simple and practical workbench method that addresses this essential quality control issue.
 The big question is: What hammer weight level will produce the desired inertial playing quality?

 A practical method for answering this question comes from simple common sense.
-It stands to reason that when a grand piano action has a medium number of weights in the keys with a medium down weight level and medium friction, the action is likely to have a medium feeling of weight when played.
+It stands to reason that when a grand piano action has a medium number of weights in the keys with a medium downweight and medium friction, the action is likely to have a medium feeling of weight when played.
 It will have a medium inertia.
-Determining the hammer weight that fits these parameters is simply a matter of setting up test notes with a medium number of key weights, then finding the hammer weight level that produces a medium down weight.
+Determining the hammer weight that fits these parameters is simply a matter of setting up test notes with a medium number of key weights, then finding the hammer weight that produces a medium downweight.